-Threadleaf Arborvitae is a multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
+Threadleaf Arborvitae is an evergreen tree with a strong central leader and a rounded form and gracefully weeping branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

-This is a relatively low maintenance shrub.
+This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.